flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 Used to test the operation of the fire detection and extinguishing system.

-When presses there is a continuous repetitive chime sound, the MASTER WARN lights flash and the APU FIRE warning appears on ECAM.
+When pressed there is a continuous repetitive chime sound, the MASTER WARN lights flash and the APU FIRE warning appears on ECAM.

 On the APU FIRE panel the APU FIRE pushbutton lights up red, and the SQUIB lights come on white if discharge supplies are available.
 The DISCH lights come on amber.